simme/rework-importer/README.md

 * **whitespace**, set to true if you want to use [significant whitespace](https://npmjs.org/package/css-whitespace) in your imported files.
 * **encoding**, if your CSS is anything other then UTF-8 encoded.

-## Syntax

-The syntax might look a bit odd, but that's because we need Rework to parse it like CSS to get it into the inital AST.

 ## Known issues